rbouckaert/starbeast3/README.md

 ![Setting the gene tree site models](tutorial/Fig2.png)

-6. Select a clock model using the `Clock model` tab.
+6. Select a clock model using the `Clock Model` tab.

     -   Under the `Species Tree Strict Clock`, every branch in the species tree has the same substitution rate.
     -   Under the `Species Tree Relaxed Clock`, each species tree branch has an independently-and-identically distribution substitution rate with a LogNormal(mean = 1, logSD = Stddev) distribution, where Stddev is estimated (denoted by &sigma; in manuscript).
-The substitution rate of each gene tree branch are then inherited from the species tree.
+The substitution rates of each gene tree branch are then inherited from the species tree.

 The `Clock.rate` can also be estimated, but this is not recommended unless time calibration data is available.
 ![Selecting a species tree clock model](tutorial/Fig3.png)

-7. Other priors, including the species tree prior, can be configued using the `Priors` tab.
+7. Other priors, including the species tree prior, can be configured using the `Priors` tab.

 8. Save the XML template using `File/Save`